Home Wildlife Research Research & Education Campus

 Design & Construction

-The Currumbin Wildlife Hospital Research and Education Campus will contribute to the decarbonisation agenda of the Commonwealth Government.
+The Currumbin Wildlife Hospital Research & Education Campus will contribute to the decarbonisation agenda of the Commonwealth Government.
 The design of the new facilities has incorporated numerous elements to reduce the carbon footprint of the facility and provide positive environmental benefits, including rooftop solar, rainwater harvesting, energy-efficient lighting and energy-efficient design.

 A schematic representation of the new building